dawi118/dk_kurser_repo/README.md

 # dk_kurser_repo

-This repository relates to a series of .ipynb documents for extracting information from (archived) course webpages run by the University of Copenhagen.
+This repository relates to a series of .ipynb documents for extracting information from (archived) course webpages run by the University of Copenhagen & Aarhus (in progress).
 Information extracted includes but may not be limited to:

 - Year
 - Course code